By John Hessburg

 HAPPY INDEPENDENCE DAY, AMERICA !
 HAPPY 242nd BIRTHDAY !

-* As in the blithering lip-tides of Rachel Maddow, who loves the sound of her own voice so passionately, it's a wonder she doesn't close each show by rolling to the floor and making out with a full-length mirror.
+* As in the blithering lip-tides of Rachel Maddow, who loves the sound of her own voice so passionately, it's amazing that she doesn't close each show by falling to the floor and making out with a full-length mirror.

-** As in the sycophantic rants of Sean Hannity, who somehow keeps a straight face while veering so far from the pillars of journalistic integrity -- accuracy and fairness -- that he's a farcical self-parody of some state-steered propagandist.
-Or a clown with a bent grin.
+** As in the sycophantic rants of Sean Hannity, who somehow keeps a straight face while veering so far from the pillars of journalistic integrity -- accuracy and fairness -- that one wonders if he's aspiring to farcical self-parody of some state-steered propagandist.

-Before we cut loose for the 4th, launching festive driveway bottle rockets, we need to own this, Americans: we're lurching midway through another turbulent year, through heart-sickening mass murders, through scared little kids in cages keening for their Moms, through searing images of refugees, wars, floods, unarmed civilians gunned down and one flap-eared little jughead juvenile dictator with the worst haircut in fashion history, who runs state Gulags more vicious than anything Stalin ever dreamed of; who greased his uncle with a firing squad of anti-aircraft cannons and his own half-brother with nerve toxin; and who launched ballistic missile tests over (our ally) Japan's sovereign air space yet nobody did a damn thing about it -- now being hailed by the White House as "funny," "talented" and a "strong head" of his people.
+Before we cut loose for the 4th, launching festive driveway bottle rockets, we need to own this, Americans: we're lurching midway through another turbulent year; through heart-sickening mass murders; through scared little kids in cages keening for their Moms; through searing images of refugees, wars, wildfires, floods, unarmed civilians gunned down and one flap-eared little jughead juvenile dictator with the worst haircut in fashion history, who runs state Gulags more vicious than anything Stalin ever dreamed of, who greased his own uncle with a firing squad of anti-aircraft cannons and his half-brother with nerve toxin, and who launched ballistic missile tests over (our ally) Japan's sovereign air space yet nobody did a damn thing about it -- now being hailed by the White House as "funny," "talented" and a "strong head" of his people.

-Given the de rigueur dismay, the fashionable nihilism of Millennials today, what does it really mean in 2018 -- this nebulous term "Patriotism" -- so profoundly ignored by media mouthpieces, who pretend to know it all?
+Given the de rigueur dismay, the fashionable nihilism of Millennials today, what does it really mean today -- this nebulous term "Patriotism" -- so profoundly ignored by media mouthpieces who pretend to know it all?

 Simple stuff...
 We love our country deeply -- the same way we love our family and old friends.
 And that means we take the bitter with the better.